 You’ll be followed on the trail by knowledgeable guides, whom you’ll soon come to think of as superhuman saviours, there with anything you need, like extra water, blister covers and even chocolate cake.
 They’re packed with fun facts about the terrain, the weather and the area’s traditional owners, as well as the native flora and fauna you’ll spot along the way.

 After your day of hiking, the TALW team will bus you back to the private eco-lodge for a solid feed, a complimentary foot spa and a nice bed to sleep in.
 Early the next morning the bus then returns you to where you left off.
 The team will look after everything – from packing you a hearty lunch to lending you hiking poles, waterproof jackets and gaiters.
-They'll even throw in a complimentary helicopter ride over the Twelve Apostles on your final day.
 All you need to bring is a comfy pair of hiking boots (more on that below) and a can-do attitude.

 Never done a hike?
 No problem.
 Your first job is getting a pair of good hiking boots.
 Outdoor stores are littered over town (try Paddy Palin or Kathmandu in Melbourne’s CBD), and knowledgeable staff will saddle you up with a not-too-expensive pair that will support you properly during your walk.
 And socks: merino wool ones will keep your feet comfortable while keeping them dry.

 Blisters are part and parcel of extended walks, but a good way to avoid them is to be aware of how they start.
 If you start feeling any hot spots on your ankles, on the balls of your feet or even on your toes, stop immediately and patch them up with Band-aids.